Home

 The TTB has revised its organic wine labeling policy.
 The following is the full TTB Policy Information Sheet on New Organic Wine Labeling Policies

 Through a Memorandum of Understanding between the Agricultural Marketing Service (AMS) of the United States Department of Agriculture (USDA) and the Alcohol and Tobacco Tax and Trade Bureau (TTB), TTB has been charged with implementing the organic program on behalf of AMS/USDA.
-TTB would like to notify the industry that AMS, in the interest of clear disclosure to the consumer, has changed the labeling policies for wines which contain both organic and non-organic grapes.

 Labeling Wine Containing Organic and Non-Organic Grapes